google/lovefield/docs/spec/08_data_binding.md

 q2.bind(['id4', 2222, true]).exec();
 ```

+For performance resaons, the `bind()` function unfortunately does not provide
+type checking.
+Users are responsible for making sure the bound values are of
+their correct type.

+The bind index is 0-based.
+The `bind()` call does not care if the array is
+bigger than actually needed.
+The user just needs to make sure the specified
+index has data of the correct type.

+#### Integration with Observers

-It can also be combined with Observers to achieve common scenario of updating
+Parameterized query combined with Observers can be used to handle a common
-data in MVC environment, for example:
+scenario of updating data in MVC environment, for example:

 ```js
 // populateChanges is a function that binds query results to UI display by